KusionStack/kusionstack.io/docs/karpor/1-getting-started/3-quick-start.md

 ## Conclusion

-Please note that this guide only provides a quick start for karpor, and you may need to refer to additional documentation and resources to configure and use other features of karpor.
+Please note that this guide only provides a quick start for Karpor, and you may need to refer to additional documentations and resources to configure and use other features.

-If you have any questions or concerns, feel free to consult the official documentation of karpor or seek relevant support.
+If you have any questions or concerns, check out the official documentation of Karpor or seek relevant support.

 ## Next Step
 - Learn Karpor's [Architecture](../concepts/architecture) and [Glossary](../concepts/glossary).